authomize/Open-ITDR/Open-ITDR-Workflow/Workflows/README.md

 - AWS CLI install [more details here](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
 - Python scripts and other files to support the existing workflows

-Workflows are an initial release and can be found [here] ()./flows.json).
+Workflows are an initial release and can be found [here](./flows.json).
 Import this JSON into any nodered ennvironment, note that these flows do have additional requirements and need the installation files located in this repository.